yx-ath/yx-ath.github.io/_posts/2021-06-10-Project-Reflection-Blog-Post.md

 title: Project Reflection Blog Post
 ---

-> In this blog post, I'll write a reflection on the [class project](https://github.com/guanzhangszhao/YoungNRich) I've done with team *YongNRich*.
+> In this blog post, I'll write a reflection on the [class project](https://github.com/guanzhangszhao/YoungNRich) I've done with team *YongNRich*, as well as my project contribution part.

 ## Project Introduction Link